ilianachae/CPSC354-DSL/design2.md

 # Description of Data the Project Needs to Maintain or Interact With
 * Data regarding the chemical information of each element needs to be accessible to the project.
+* Project accesses information of elements when requested by the user through the element information block and when performing stoichiometric calculations on the elements.
 * Mainly want access to for the scope of this design:
     * atomic number
     * symbol